Menu

 When an engine block is damaged, there are two main options: repair or replacement.
 Here’s what you need to know:

 Engine Block Repair: Depending on the severity of the damage, some cracks can be welded or filled with a special sealant.
 However, this is often considered a temporary fix, as repaired blocks may not hold up under the stress of daily driving.
+Find repair solutions and temporary fixes in our product catalog.

 Engine Block Replacement: In many cases, replacing the engine block is the most reliable solution, especially if the damage is extensive.
 A new or remanufactured engine block ensures that your engine will operate efficiently and reliably.
 While the cost of a new engine block can be high, it’s a worthwhile investment in the longevity of your vehicle.
+Buy replacement engine blocks with fast delivery for your peace of mind.

 Maintaining Your Engine Block